annadymanus/IR-project/README.md

 Github does not allow large files, so I added them to .gitignore.
 Go sure you have them on your local device.

 # How to get your DataSet
 I simplified the data generation process to allow the generation of specific preprocessed data.
+This had to be done, as otherwise we would have to recreate the data set every time we would want to add a new feature to it.
+Each feature will now be saved in its own small dataset with (queryID, docID, query_feature, doc_feature, label).
+You can load multiple of such files, if your model requires it.

 ## 1. Generate Blank Dataset
 At first, create a blank dataset consisting of (queryID, docID, label) tuples by running: